namjaejeon/exfatprogs/README.md

 		mkfs.exfat -l "my usb" /dev/sda1

 - fsck.exfat:
-	Check the consistency of your exfat filesystem and optinally repair a corrupted device formatted by exfat.
+	Check the consistency of your exfat filesystem and optionally repair a corrupted device formatted by exfat.

 Usage example:
 	1. check the consistency.